csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 How to try out the library
 -----------------------------

-To try out the library we need:
+To try out the library you need:

 * [ghc](https://www.haskell.org/ghc/) - Haskell compiler
 * [cabal](https://www.haskell.org/cabal/) -- Haskell tool to install open source libraries